Codeinwp/wp-product-review/readme.txt

 == Screenshots ==

-1. Screenshot 1 Wrap-up widget that is added at the end of the posts
+1. Screenshot 1 Wrap-up review widget that is added at the end of the posts
-2. Screenshot 2 Options added to wp comments
+2. Screenshot 2 User Review Options added to wp comments
 3. Screenshot 3 Fully configurable theme options
 4. Screenshot 4 Rich Snippets displayed in Google